“2022 Will Be a Crazy Year for Digital Fashion”

 2021 was a great year for digital fashion enthusiasts as several giant tech players publicly announced their steps towards building the next generation internet – the Metaverse.
 As this opened many doors for digital fashion designers out in the world creators may still find it difficult to build sustainable business models for their products.
-Daniella Loftus who last year founded her agency “This Outfit Does Not Exist”, will spend 2022 trying to solve this equation by connecting digital fashion makers with buyers through the platform DAUP.
+Daniella Loftus who last year founded her agency “This Outfit Does Not Exist”, will spend 2022 trying to solve this equation by connecting digital fashion makers with buyers through the platform DRAUP.

 Do you remember the first time you came across a digital fashion creation?

 My exposure to digital fashion came in three stages.
 First I became aware of the digital fashion sold by the Fabricant through the Iridescence dress.
 Then I saw the Carlings digital collection – the first time digital fashion could be consumed and worn by humans.
 And finally, what led me to create This Outfit Does Not Exist, was an article where the CMO of Gucci said they were looking at designing clothes to be produced fully digitally.

 If you look at virtual try-on as a fashion genre, who is currently the user?
 How do people actually use the experiences you are building?

 I’d say the user for digital fashion ORL (or on-real life) splits into two groups:

 1. Those who get ORL for free e.g. AR filters provided by brands on IG/ Snap – this would be the physical fashion mass market who want to play around with their style or see what an outfit would look like on them